itu-devops/lecture_notes/sessions/session_10/Slides.md

 ![500](images/replicated_vs_global.png)

 Good examples of global service?
-A log shipper.
+A **log shipper** or a **monitoring container**.
 It is important to ensure that the service is running on every node.
 By deploying the service as a global service, you can ensure that every node in the cluster has a copy of the service running, which can collect data from that node and forward it to a centralized location.

 ### 4. Task

-"A service is a description of a desired state, and a task does the work"
+*"A service is a description of a desired state, and a task does the work"*

 - The atomic scheduling unit of swarm
 - Carries **a container and the commands to run inside it**